Scrobwofl/book-face/common-sql.md

 );
 ```

 The ON DELETE CASCADE option ensures that when a book or genre is deleted, its corresponding entries in the BooksGenres table are also automatically deleted.
 So that nothing referes to something it shouldn't anymore.

+## Update A Table

+UPDATE students SET gpa WHERE name = "tim"